potassco/clorm/docs/clorm/quickstart.rst

 The ``clorm.clingo.Control`` object controls how the ASP solver is run.
 When the solver runs it generates *models*.
 These models constitute the solutions to the problem.
 Facts within a model are encoded as ``clingo.Symbol`` objects.
-The ``unifier`` argument defines how these symbols are turned into Predicate instances.
+The ``unifier`` argument is important as it defines which symbols are turned into ``Predicate`` instances.

-For every symbol fact in the model, Clorm will successively attempt to *unify* (or match) the symbol against the Predicates in the unifier list.
+For every symbol fact in the model, Clorm will successively attempt to *unify* (or match) the symbol against the predicates in the unifier list.
 When a match is found the symbol is used to define an instance of the matching predicate.
 Any symbol that does not unify against any of the predicates is ignored.

-Once the control object is created and the unifiers specified the static ASP program is loaded.
+Once the control object is created and the unifier predicates specified the static ASP program is loaded.

 Next we generate a problem instance by generating a lists of ``Driver`` and ``Item`` objects.
-These items are added to a ``clorm.FactBase`` object.
-A ``FactBase`` is a specialised set-like containing for storing facts (i.e., predicate instances).
+These items are added to a ``clorm.FactBase`` object, which is a specialised set-like container for storing facts (i.e., predicate instances).

 .. code-block:: python